flo071/function_generator_atmega32u4_ad9834/README.md

-# This will be the Software for an function generator.
+# This is the Software for an function generator.

-master branch is for releases only, development happens in other branches

 ## Hardware:

-Atmega32u4	micro controller
+Atmega32u4 Microcontroller

-AD9834 		DDS Chip
+AD9834 DDS-Chip

-A simple 4x4 matrix keyboard

-LCD Display
+4x4 Matrix-keypad

+Ampire 204a-qw 20x4 LC-Display